EVEREST

 DESCRIPTION

-The study includes the characterization of organic matter and oxygen penetration (PPO) in sediments, indicators of ecological status and biogeochemical functioning.
+• Characterization of organic matter and oxygen penetration (PPO) in sediments as indicators of ecological status and biogeochemical functioning

 Project coordinator